This article was updated on 04/25/2026.

 5) Ignoring mobile users

-Mobile traffic often outweighs desktop, so your animation has to work on smaller screens — smoothly, clearly, and without relying on hover.
-If an effect only makes sense on desktop, either adapt it for touch or skip it on mobile altogether.
+Mobile traffic often outweighs desktop, so your animation has to work on smaller screens—smoothly, clearly, and without relying on hover.
+If an effect only makes sense on desktop, adapt it for touch or skip it on mobile altogether.
+The goal is one consistent brand experience—even if the implementation differs by device.

-Website animation isn’t just about aesthetics, it’s about engagement.
+Website animation isn’t just about aesthetics—it’s about engagement.
 It’s about crafting an experience that feels smooth, intentional, and memorable, where every interaction has a purpose.
-It can also act like a gentle guide: nudging people where to look, helping them navigate, and rewarding them with that little “yep — you did the right thing” feeling after a click or interaction.
+It can also act like a gentle guide: nudging people where to look, helping them navigate, and rewarding them with that little “yep—you did the right thing” feeling after a click or interaction.

 Think of animation like a garnish: when it’s used tastefully on a website that’s already well-designed, it’s the secret sauce that takes everything up a notch.
-But no amount of motion can rescue a site with weak structure, bad design, confusing navigation, or messy messaging.
+But no amount of motion can rescue a site with weak structure, confusing navigation, or messy messaging.